preshlistana/first-git/README.md

 the request, then it will remain open.
 However, if they accept or deny it, it will be a closed issue.

-Now, I'm learning how to clone git repos and use my terminal to communicate with GitHub browser and my laptop.
+Now, I'm learning how to clone git repos & use my terminal to communicate with GitHub browser and my laptop.